Is the Bible the Word of God?

 “How do I know the Bible is truly the Word of God?”

-The Bible is a book of history that gives us an understanding of the past from the beginning of time when God created the heavens and the earth (Genesis 1:1), as well as a peek at the future through the many prophecies and promises it contains.
-(2 Tim.
-4:8) Thus, like all historical literature, it should be interpreted literally.
-The Bible also contains other literary forms including poetry, prophecy, letters, songs, etc. which should likewise, be interpreted according to their particular genre.
+The Bible is a historical book that gives us an understanding of the past from the beginning of time, when God created the heavens and the earth (Genesis 1:1), as well as a glimpse of the future through the many prophecies and promises it contains (2 Tim.
+4:8).
+Thus, like all historical literature, it should be interpreted literally.
+The Bible also contains other literary forms, including poetry, prophecy, letters, songs, etc., which should likewise be interpreted according to their particular genre.

-The Bible is a compilation of 66 different writings* (often referred to as books) by over 40 different authors with varied backgrounds (e.g., shepherds, kings, fishermen, and scholars, etc.) written in three languages on three continents over a period of approximately1600 years.
-In spite of this great diversity, these writings exhibit a consistent unity with no contradictions and no errors as to the truth of its content.
-(Psalm 119:160; John 17:17)
+The Bible is a compilation of 66 writings* (often referred to as books) by more than 40 authors with varied backgrounds (e.g., shepherds, kings, fishermen, and scholars) written in three languages on three continents over approximately 1600 years.
+Despite this great diversity, these writings exhibit a consistent unity, with no contradictions and no errors regarding the truth of their content (Psalm 119:160; John 17:17).

 *These 66 different writings or books that comprise the Bible are referred to as the ‘Canon of Scripture’.
 The word canon comes from the Greek word meaning rule or measuring stick.